-- 31.1 Every facility shall provide social services to attain or maintain the highest practicable physical, mental and psychological well being of each resident.
-Social services must be provided either directly by a qualified social worker or by arrangement with an appropriate health or social service agency or through consultation with a qualified social worker who would supervise a social work designee appointed by the administrator. - a) Services shall pertain to no less than the following: - i. identification of social and emotional needs of residents through a comprehensive psychosocial assessment including a social history; - ii. establishment of a plan of care based on residents' needs; - iii. procedures for referral of residents, when indicated, to appropriate social agencies and discharge planning as indicated - 31.2 A qualified social worker is defined as an individual with a minimum of a BSW from an accredited School of Social Work.
-A social work designee is defined as a staff member appointed by the administrator who is suited by training or experience to implement plans and procedures enumerated in accordance with section 31.1 (a) above. - 31.3 Notwithstanding any provisions in §§ 5-39.1-1 5-39.1-14 or any other general or public law to the contrary, any nursing facility licensed under Chapter 17 of Title 23 that employs a social worker or social worker designee who meets all of the criteria in section 31.4 below shall be granted a variance to the "qualified social worker" provisions stated herein. - 31.4 Such criteria shall be limited to: (1) meets the centers for Medicare and Medicaid requirements for long-term care facilities under 42 CFR part 483, subpart B (or any successor regulation); (2) is currently employed by a nursing facility licensed under Chapter 17 of Title 23; and (3) has been continuously employed in a nursing facility licensed under Chapter 17 of Title 23 commencing on or before July 1, 2003. - 31.5 Sufficient supportive personnel shall be available to meet resident needs. - 31.6 Appropriate records shall be maintained of all social services rendered, including consultation services, and reports shall be included in the resident's medical record. - 31.7 Policies and procedures shall be established to assure confidentiality of all resident information consistent with the requirements of reference 17.
+- 31.1 Every nursing facility shall provide social services to attain or maintain the highest practicable physical, mental and psychological well being of each resident.
+Social services must be provided either directly by a qualified social worker or by arrangement with an appropriate health or social service agency or through consultation with a qualified social worker who would supervise a social work designee appointed by the administrator. - (a) Services shall pertain to no less than the following: - (1) Identification of social and emotional needs of residents through a comprehensive psychosocial assessment including a social history; - (2) Establishment of a plan of care based on residents' needs; - (3) Procedures for referral of residents, when indicated, to appropriate social agencies and discharge planning as indicated - 31.2 A qualified social worker is defined as an individual with a minimum of a BSW from an accredited School of Social Work.
+A social work designee is defined as a staff member appointed by the administrator who is suited by training or experience to implement plans and procedures enumerated in accordance with §31.1(a) of these Regulations. - 31.3 Notwithstanding any provisions in RIGL §§ 5-39.1-1 5-39.1-14 or any other general or public law to the contrary, any nursing facility licensed under RIGL Chapter 23-17that employs a social worker or social worker designee who meets all of the criteria in §31.4 of these Regulations shall be granted a variance to the "qualified social worker" provisions stated in these Regulations . - 31.4 Such criteria shall be limited to: (1) meets the centers for Medicare and Medicaid requirements for long-term care facilities under 42 CFR part 483, subpart B (or any successor regulation); (2) is currently employed by a nursing facility licensed under RIGL Chapter 23-17; and (3) has been continuously employed in a nursing facility licensed under RIGL Chapter 23-17 commencing on or before July 1, 2003. - 31.5 Sufficient supportive personnel shall be available to meet resident needs. - 31.6 Appropriate records shall be maintained of all social services rendered, including consultation services, and reports shall be included in the resident's medical record. - 31.7 Policies and procedures shall be established to assure confidentiality of all resident information consistent with the requirements of RIGL Chapter 5-37.3 [Reference 17].